 The Ultimate Raconteur

-Zonka was a little village in the mountains in Italy, not far from the Swiss border.
-Most houses were empty.
-They were beautiful, magnificent, huge stone houses with wooden balconies running around them, facing the steep slopes covered with trees.
-Impression of dense power surrounded by immensity.
+Italy, not far from the Swiss border.
+Zonka, a little village in the mountains.
+Huge stone houses with wooden balconies running around them, facing the steep slopes covered with trees.
+Most were empty.
 The rooves were thick slates, as grey as the walls.
+Magnificient.

-One of these houses belonged to Karunesh, the guy with the grey hair and beard who was leaning over me when I was shouting to God and the ceiling, the first time I took Ayahuasca…
+One of these houses belonged to K, the guy with the grey hair and beard who was leaning over me when I was shouting to God and the ceiling, the first time I took Ayahuasca.

 The room was big and wide.
-We were thirty or forty people feeling at ease, about to form the circle.
+We were thirty or forty people feeling at ease, forming the circle.
 There were no wallpaper, no plaster, just stone and wood.
-To go to the toilets, we had to get onto the wooden balcony, walk up to its extreme end, and there sit, facing the mountains.
+To go to the toilets, we had to get onto the wooden balcony, walk up to its extreme end, and sit facing the mountains.
 When your poo was done, it dropped 20 meters below, between the trees.
 Better not to feel dizzy.

-At the beginning I felt my intestines being untangled, which feels incredibly good.
+I felt my intestines being untangled, which feels incredibly good.
 I didn’t know that there were so many knots.
-I realized that the state of belly I used to consider “normal” was actually knots, knots, nuts and knots…
+I realized that the state of belly I used to consider “normal” was actually just knots, knots and knots…

-I suddenly saw my belly being full of snakes - or maybe big long worms sliding against one another like in a big bag of happy compost, and that is the normal way of being: having free worms in the belly.
+I suddenly saw my belly full of snakes - or rather long worms sliding against one another like in a big bag of happy compost.
 It is difficult to remember how it feels, because to feel paradise, you need to be in paradise.
-Feeling it is being in it.
-But it’s so easily lost when you live like we live, stressful lives, and because we live stressful lives, we believe life must be like that and because of that, we keep creating lives under pressure, more and more pressure, and even more and we don’t know how to stop or we are too lazy, too busy, and we keep creating stress and more stress, concentration camps and genocides, century after century, wars and oppression of man by man, wasting of resources, torture of earth mother, again and again and it can go on like this forever, and it will stop only if we stop.
+But it’s so easily lost.
+We live stressful lives, we believe life is like that, we keep creating pressure, more and more, we don’t know how to stop, we are too lazy, too busy, we keep creating stress, more and more, wasting of resources, torture of Earth Mother, concentration camps, genocides, century after century, it can go on like this forever, and it will stop only if we stop.
 Stop!

-Hell is the hallucination we live our everyday lives in.
-This is the most dangerous and poisonous kind of hallucination: it is a collective one.
+Hell is the collective hallucination we live our everyday lives in.

 An incredible experience happened to me during a break.
-I lay down on the mattress set in a corner of the room for those who might really need one, it was my case and...I found myself drifting away and reaching the presence of the ultimate origin of everything.
-I don’t say “God” because it didn’t feel like “God”, it didn’t feel like a separate being with an individuality, it’s impossible to say how it felt.
-Now that it’s just a memory, I can’t even remember how it felt, really.
-It was the absolute origin of everything in which we all participate.
-It appeared to me that whatever happens to us is absolutely ok, that we have decided of it all, that’s our great adventure, and that ultimately, everything is absolutely alright.
+I lay down on the mattress set in a corner of the room for those who might really need one and...I found myself drifting away and reaching the presence of the ultimate origin of everything.
+I don’t say “God” because it didn’t feel like “God”.
+I can’t even remember how it felt.
+It was the absolute origin of everything.
+It appeared to me like an evidence that whatever happens is absolutely ok, that we have decided of it all, that’s our great adventure, and ultimately, everything is absolutely alright.
 These are just words.
-This was an intense feeling as you may imagine.
+This was an intense feeling, more intense than anything I knew.

-Later I would write a story as the best way to evoke this moment of enlightenment.
+Later I would write a story as the best way to evoke this moment.
 I called it “The Ultimate Raconteur”

 Nowhere used to float a great feeling of happiness for nothing.